 - 7.99 We cannot be certain whose algorithm is better with the given information.
 Maybe Sue used a TRS-80 Model IV from the 1980s to run her program and Stu used Tianhe-2 (The fastest computer in the world from about 2013-2014).
 In this case, it is possible that if Sue ran her program on Tianhe-2 it would have only taken 2 minutes, making her the real winner. - 7.100 As has already been mentioned, other processes on the machine can have a significant influence on the wall-clock time.
 For instance, if I run two CPU-intensive programs at once, the wall-clock time of each might be about twice what it would be if I ran them one at a time.
 If they are run on a machine with multiple cores the wall-clock time might be closer to the CPU-time.
 But other processes that are running can still throw off the numbers. - 7.101 For the most part, yes.
 This is especially true if the running times of the algorithms are not too close to each other (in other words, if one of the algorithms is significantly faster than the other).
 However, the number of other processes running on the machine can have an influence on CPU-time.
 For instance, if there are more processes running, there are more context switches, and depending on how the CPU-time is counted, these context switches can influence the runtime.
 So although comparing the CPU-time of two algorithms that are run on the same computer gives a pretty good indication of which is better, it is still not perfect. - 7.103 This one is a little more tricky.
-The answer is $n \cdot m$.
-Sometimes we need to use two numbers to specify the input. - 7.108 We focus on the assignment (=) inside the loop and ignore the other instructions.
+The answer is $n \cdot m$ since this is how many entries are in the matrix.
+Sometimes we need to use two numbers to specify the input size.
+As suggested previously, we will ignore the size of the two other pieces of data. - 7.109 We focus on the assignment (=) inside the loop and ignore the other instructions.
 This should be fine since assignment occurs at least as often as any other instruction.
 In addition, it is important to note that max takes constant time (did you remember to explicitly say this?), as do all of the other operations, so we aren't under-counting.
 It isn't too difficult to see that the assignment will occur n times for an array of size n since the code goes through a loop with $i = 0, \ldots, n-1$.
 Thus, the complexity of maximum is always $\Theta(n)$.
-That is, $\Theta(n)$ is the best, average, and worst-case complexity of maximum. - 7.111 The line in the inner for loop takes constant time (let's call it c).
+That is, $\Theta(n)$ is the best, average, and worst-case complexity of maximum. - 7.112 The line in the inner for loop takes constant time (let's call it c).
 The inner loop executes k = 50 times, each time doing c operations.
 Thus the inner loop does $50 \cdot c$ operations, which is still just a constant.
 The outer loop executes n times, each time executing the inner loop, which takes $50 \cdot c$ operations.
-Thus, the whole algorithm takes $50 \cdot c \cdot n = \Theta(n)$ time. - 7.112 The line in the inner for loop takes constant time (let's call it c).
+Thus, the whole algorithm takes $50 \cdot c \cdot n = \Theta(n)$ time. - 7.113 The line in the inner for loop takes constant time (let's call it c).
 The inner loop executes n^2 times since j is going from 0 to $n^2 1$, so each time the inner loop executes, it does cn^2 operations.
 The outer loop executes n times, each time executing the inner loop.
 Thus, the total time is $n \times cn^2 = \Theta(n^3)$.